jeroenvdwaal/underfloor_heating_pump_controller/README.md

 ## Building the controller

 Warning.
 This project requires changes to the Sonoff S20.
 Contact with live parts may cause shocks and burns.
 Building and using the controller is at your own risk.
+The build process exists of two steps.
+Adding a temperature sensor to the S20 and replacing the existing firmware.

 ### Sonoff S20 hardware modifications

+In this section the DS18b20 will be added to the Sonoff S20.
+Don't solder the wires directly to the mainboard.
+Use a header instead.

 Open the S20 to get access to the main board.
 Take the mainboard out and solder an header as shown in the figure below.
 Drill a hole to guide the sensor wire through the S20 body.
-Solder the wires of the DS18B20 with the resistor on the connector.
-Isolate with isolation tape or shrink tube.
+Solder the wires of the DS18B20 with the resistor on a connector.
+Isolate with insulation tape or shrink tube.
 [See this link](https://esphome.io/components/sensor/dallas.html).

 <table><tr>
 <td align="center">
 <figure>
 <img src="images/s20_3.jpg"
-        alt="ESP Home"/>
+        alt="Header Mainboard"/>
 <figcaption>Header Mainboard</figcaption>
 </figure>
 <td align="center">
 <figure>
 <img src="images/s20_2.jpg"
-        alt="ESP Home"/>
+        alt="Pass through with glue"/>
 <figcaption>Pass through with glue</figcaption>
 </figure>
 <td align="center">
 <figure>
 <img src="images/s20_5.jpg"
-        alt="ESP Home"/>
+        alt="Connector with resistor"/>
 <figcaption>Connector with resistor</figcaption>
 </figure>
 </tr></table>

-### Flash the S20
+### New firmware for the Sonoff S20

-The firmware requires ESPHome.
+In this step the S20 will be flashed with new firmware.
+The provided source for the firmware can be found here [pump_controller.yaml](pump_controller.yaml).
+The controller requires ESPHome together with Home Assistant.

 Copy the [pump_controller.yaml](pump_controller.yaml) file to the esphome folder.
-The controller requires four secrets.
+The controller requires four secrets, see the following code snippet.
 Specify the secrets in secrets.yaml.

 ``` yaml
 wifi: